4 - Tradesman's House c. 1855 (Administrative Office)

 The Trademan’s House (4) represents the middle-class home of a skilled craftsman.
 The small self-sustaining farmstead includes a Smokehouse (4b), Privy and Barn (4a).

-Offering room and board to stagecoach passengers, the Tavern (5) was typically a busy for news and travel.
+Offering room and board to stagecoach passengers, the Tavern (5) was typically busy with news and travel.
 A center-hall floor plan structure with its open “dogtrot” breezeway separates the innkeeper’s quarters from the actual tavern, kitchen and servant’s room, and upstairs divides the men’s sleeping quarters from the women’s.
 In addition to being a likely loitering spot for townsfolk, the Tavern would have served as a postmaster’s office.
 Complementing the Tavern are various original structures, the Chicken Coop (5a) and Smokehouse (5b).

 The Blacksmith and his wife offered vital services to the community.
 She